Meteor-Community-Packages/meteor-packages/README.md

 2. `Packages` collection will contain 2 additional fields, `directAdds`, and `totalAdds` which are the direct and total install counts for the corresponding package.

 3. `Stats` collection adds the date field to the document for ease of querying chronologically.

+## Types

+While this package isn't currently implemented in Typescript, there are type definitions provided for your convenience in the typings.d.ts file in the root of this project.